| At the time the

 Union…looks forward to its final resolution” of the controversy began

-in Two days after oral argument, the justices
+Two days after oral argument, the justices

 met